 OneTwentySeven has no deadlines, no minimum quotas, or anything along those lines – you just write whenever you can find the time and motivation for it.
 So the time commitment is entirely as much or as little as you want it to be.
 A number of students conduct an independent study with Dr. Djupe in order to dedicate time to writing.

 Plenty of students have written just one article, while others have written much more.
 Moreover, most articles can be written over the span of a week or even less.
 We also encourage collaborations and co-authoring, which can help if you’re worried about time.
 The articles are not long – the target article length is 500-700 words, but there’s no minimum or maximum word count; we care more about telling a good story.

 Getting started is super simple!
 Dr. Paul Djupe from the POSC department runs OneTwentySeven and edits everything we publish.
-Paul and Oliver Gladfelter are willing to help and guide you through every step of the process, which generally looks like this:
+Paul is willing to help and guide you through every step of the process, which generally looks like this:

 - Indicate an interest in writing

 - Chat with people about data availability, questions, methods (the order actually varies quite a bit depending on the piece)

 - Work to develop the hook and compose the data visualizations